NoorMohammed17/rocket_careers_assigment/README.md

 This assignment is from the Rocket Careers company for the front end developer role.

-The assignment provided contains to clone the Hero section of a web-page using HTML, CSS
+The assignment is to clone the Hero section of a web-page using HTML, CSS

+The page is made responsive.

 ## Tech stack used:-
 1) HTML - structure a web page and its content